1000s of hotels

 There's more to Egypt than just sand, pyramids and souvenirs, so discover this magical destination with a fantastic holiday deal from Airtours.
 Whether you want to relax on a beautiful beach, explore the local history or just enjoy the nightlife, you’ll find it all with our choice of Egypt holidays.

-During the tourist season, which runs from November to February, the temperatures stay around acomfortable 23°C. If you prefer to stay cool, you might find the weather unbearable in May and June when the daytime high can range between 32°C and 45°C.
+During the tourist season, which runs from November to February, the temperatures stay around acomfortable 23°C. In Summer the daytime high can range between 32°C and 45°C.

 What is included ?